|

 - QuickTime without iTunes for XP/Vista (or for Win2K)

-- If you don't have an iPod, you don't need iTunes.
+- If you don't have an iPod, iPad or iPhone, you probably don't need iTunes.

 - Adobe Acrobat Reader